Real-Skill/egghead-exercises/README.md

 ##Goal
-You goal is install and load npm task to:
+Your goal is to install and load grunt tasks that will:

  * detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`),